cristhian-munoz007/elba-blog/src/blogs/nyuad-scholarship.md

 ### Y me fuí

 Me mudé a Abu Dhabi en Agosto del 2014.
-En una aventura muy cómoda financieramente (no pagué ni un cinco, más bien ellos me pagaban a mi.) que me llevó a vivir en Washington D.C., Florencia, Shanghai, New York y Londres.
+En una aventura muy cómoda financieramente (no pagué ni un cinco, más bien ellos me pagaban a mi) y que me llevó a vivir en Washington D.C., Florencia, Shanghai, New York y Londres.
 Me abrió las puertas a un mundo muy diferente, y a personas de todo tipo.

 Una experiencia que lamentablemente, es muy difícil de replicar.

 ---

 If you want to chat about **anything** in this post, please reach out to any of the below social media and hit me with the line:

- > "Habibi, hayati"
+ > "Habibi, Mashallah!"